csusbdt/201-2013-fall/GIT.md

 If you are working under OS X, you should install the git client, which you can get from [the Git website](http://git-scm.com/).

-Use the same process as Linux to get the public key and send to the instructor.
+Use the same process as for Linux to get the public key and send it with your name and student id to the instructor.

 ### From Windows